huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 ..js:function:: map.getTilePixels(tileId)

    Gets the pixel data for the specified tile.
-The pixel data is an array of numbers indicating which palette color each pixel uses.
+The pixel data is an array of indexes indicating which palette color each pixel uses.
 Tiles are 8x8, so the pixel array will be 64 elements long.

    :returns array: the pixel data